NotNite/RNSReloaded/docs/Editing Textures.md

 - [Adding update support](https://reloaded-project.github.io/Reloaded-II/EnablingUpdateSupport/)
 - [Publishing the update](https://reloaded-project.github.io/Reloaded-II/CreatingRelease/)

-Upload the resulting files to GameBanana, and you are done.
+Upload the resulting files to your mod, and you are done.

 ## Editing packed textures